Uberi/University-Notes/PHIL145/PHIL145.md

 For example, "Peter saw a man taking his bike" is syntactically ambiguous because the man could either be taking the man's own bike, or Peter's bike.

-Fpr example, "She threw a rock at the bank" is lexically ambiguous because it could be a financial bank, or a river bank.
+For example, "She threw a rock at the bank" is lexically ambiguous because it could be a financial bank, or a river bank.

 For example, "There is something somewhere" is not ambiguous, just imprecise.
 There is only one meaning to this statement.